Lightning-Universe/lightning-flash/docs/source/custom_task.rst

 You’ll notice we added a ``DataPipeline``, which will be used when we call ``.predict()`` on our model.
-In this case we want to nicely format our ouput from the model with the string ``"disease progression"``, but you could do any sort of post processing you want!
+In this case we want to nicely format our ouput from the model with the string ``"disease progression"``, but you could do any sort of post processing you want (see :ref:`datapipeline`).

 Fit
 ---